wizo06/japanese/docs/Fundamentals/particles.md

 ### 「は」 vs 「も」

-We learned in the previously that:
+We learned in the first function of 「も」 that:

 ???+ quote
-    The inclusion of 「も」 must be consistent.
+    The comments must be consistent (old and new).

 Let's see what we mean by "consistent" by comparing 「も」 to 「は」.